 Three pillars of agile integration

-We define three core capabilities to agile integration, which work together to create an overall integration strategy:
+We define three core capabilities of agile integration, which work together to create an overall integration strategy:

 - Distributed integration